 Finding Your Lab, Research Advisor, and Mentors

 Three laboratory or research rotations are required for all Ph.D. students in this program, and each rotation is typically eight to ten weeks duration.
 The first rotation occurs in early fall semester, while the second and third rotations are during the spring semester, which begins mid‐January.
 In some cases, a student may wish to do a rotation in the summer preceding the fall semester.
 Planning such a summer rotation should be coordinated with one of the Program Co-Directors and would begin on July 1.
 A student also may do a fourth rotation during the summer following the spring semester of the first year.
 The Program Co-Directors may waive one rotation for students with substantive prior research experience.
-After each rotation, the faculty mentor will provide a Rotation Evaluation (Faculty) and the student will provide a Rotation Evaluation (Student); both forms will be sent to the TBS Program Coordinator who will then submit to the Senior Associate Dean for Graduate Education.
+After each rotation, the faculty mentor will provide a Rotation Evaluation (Faculty) and the student will provide a Rotation Evaluation (Student); both forms will be sent to the TBS Program Coordinator who will then submit to the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.
 These forms will be sent no later than 5 days after the listed rotation end date.

 Rotations begin and end as follows: